 Free Website Accessibility Tools for Testing

 You don’t have to be an expert web designer to make your site accessible to users with disabilities.
-There are plenty of tools and resources to guide you through an inclusive web design process.
+There are many free website accessibility tools and resources to guide you through an inclusive web design process.

 Accessibility consultant David Berman presented some of these in the webinar 11½ Free Tools for Testing Website Accessibility.
-You can watch a full recording of the webinar below, or read on for an overview of his recommended testing tools.
+You can watch a full recording of the webinar below, or read on for an overview of his recommended free website accessibility tools.

 CynthiaSays from HiSoftware